defenseunicorns/pepr/website/content/en/docs/OnSchedule.md

 **run** - A function that contains the code you want to execute on the defined schedule.

-**completions** - (Optional) An integer indicating the maximum number of times the schedule should run.
+**completions** - (Optional) An integer indicating the maximum number of times the schedule should run to completion.

 ## Examples